calliecameron/dotfiles/packages/README.md

 The folder can also contain any of the following subdirectories:
 - `bin`: will be prepended to the PATH and exported, before `env.sh` is sourced.
-- `bin-linux`: if on Linux, will be prepended to the PATH and exported, before `env.sh` is sourced.
-- `bin-cygwin`: if on Cygwin, will be prepended to the PATH and exported, before `env.sh` is sourced.
 - `python`: will be prepended to PYTHONPATH and exported, before `env.sh` is sourced.
 - `zsh-completions`: will be prepended to the zsh completions path